-- High conflict people avoid taking responsibility for their own problems, and especially not for any part they might play in the problems of others.
+- avoid taking responsibility for their own problems, and especially not for any part they might play in the problems of others.

 - will go to great lengths to get you to agree with their rigid point of view or perspective.

 - will not take in, reflect on, or welcome any feedback or input from you, no matter how truthful, factual or accurate.

 - keep themselves stressed with their internal conflict, and that spills over on to you and the children.

 - are always looking for someone to blame for everything.
 It is never their fault or their doings that cause problems.

 - And, they honestly are unaware of most of these things.

-You cannot do this by yourself and it is damaging to you and your children to continue in these patterns.
-Get the help you need now.
+Furthermore, you cannot do this by yourself and it is damaging to you and your children to continue in these patterns.